kevinzhuang01/srp_2025/_profiles/joshuaadeleke.md

   in fluid and kinetic models.
 topical_areas: Applied Mathematics; Electrical, Electronic, and Information Engineering;
   Fluid and Plasma Physics; Materials Engineering; Statistics and Probability
+motivation: "I am thrilled to engage in the Sustainable Research Pathways (SRP) initiative because it is closely aligned with my research priorities as well as my values as a scholar committed to inclusive science.
+As a fourth-year Ph.D. candidate in Applied Mathematics at Illinois Institute of Technology, I am involved in the analysis of partial differential equations, Lie symmetry methods, and high-dimensional tensor algorithms, with applications from quantum materials.
+I view SRP as the most suitable opportunity to extend this work into the NSF National Artificial Intelligence Research Resource (NAIRR) community.
+The opportunity to work with scientists and engineers from all backgrounds will expand my perspective on how AI and advanced mathematics can be harnessed together to solve challenging problems in broad research sectors such as materials science, energy, and climate.
+Equally significant, SRPâ\x80\x99s focus on mentorship and belonging resonates with my own mentoring of undergraduate students as well as outreach to younger students.
+I hope to develop not just new technical skills and interdisciplinary collaborations, but also meaningful professional connections that embody this programâ\x80\x99s vision of a science and technology ecosystem where everyone belongs, everyone flourishes, and everyone benefits."
 image: "/assets/images/pictures/joshua_adeleke.jpg"
 ---